ibm-cloud-docs/power-iaas/faq.md

 Yes.
 This function is known as **bring your own image**.
 For more information, see [Deploying a custom image within a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-deploy-custom-image).

+## What versions of stock images are available?
+{: #stock-images}
+{: faq}
+{: support}

+Power Systems Virtual Server provides a single stock image for each major version (example: Technology Level) of the Operating System that is enabled through the offering.
+PowerVS typically provides stock images for the last three major versions of the supported Operating Systems.
+Any update to the OS stock image is planned only when the image level is certified for PowerVM&trade; environment.

+## When are the stock images removed from the catalog?
+{: #remove-stock-images}
+{: faq}
+{: support}

+PowerVS offering periodically removes unsupported and older stock images.
+You are notified 3 weeks before the images are removed.

+## What happens to VMs deployed using stock images that are being removed?
+{: #vm-stock-images}
+{: faq}
+{: support}

+VMs deployed by using stock images that are being removed can continue to operate without any issues.
+You are recommended to follow Operating system vendor’s guidelines to update the OS as needed.

 ## What formats should I use when uploading a custom image?
 {: #custom-image}
 {: faq}